appreciated/survey-ui-prototype-wrapper/README.md

 # Minimalist Web Application with Iframe Path Configuration

 This project delivers a minimalist web application containerized using Docker.
-It uses React for the UI and features an configurable iframe with title and description whose content path can be specified via URL query parameters.
-The hostname remains constant due to security reasons.
+It provides a partly configurable iframe url, title, description via URL query parameters.
+This makes placing a ui prototype into a survey simple while still giving guidance to the participant.

 # Screenshot
 ![grafik](https://github.com/appreciated/survey-ui-prototype-wrapper/assets/1729845/3ba4f228-fdd1-49a9-a003-0baf94efd149)